minego/macaw-enyo/README.md

 Building
 ================================================================================

+This application relies on a number of git sub modules.
+After checking out you must run:
+	git submodule update --init

-This application can simply be run in a browser, but may also be minified and packaged for webOS.
+This application can currently be packaged for chrome, webOS and android.
 Packaging for other platforms may be included in the future.

 Building requires gnu make.
 Minifying requires nodejs.